joaopgbarboza/fitbit-data-analysis/README.md

-# fitbit-data-analysis
-FitBit Data Analysis
+# FitBit Data Analysis
-**This Data Analysis is part of the Google Capstone Project for the Professional Data Analytics Certificate
+This Data Analysis is part of the Google Capstone Project for the **Google Professional Data Analytics Certificate**

 https://www.kaggle.com/code/joaobarboza/fitibit-data-analysis-jp